 The public's interest is furthered by minimizing ecological and crash threat by permitting aerial video/photo capture through my battery operated ultra light weight UAS's.
-Permitting me, Norman Hirsch, to immediately fly within national air space furthers economic growth.
-Granting my exemption request substantially furthers the economic impact for the SE Florida community for companies looking to relocate or build in the SE Florida area as well as individuals looking to relocate for career advancement through academic and geographical awareness.
+Permitting me to immediately fly within national air space furthers economic growth.
+Granting my exemption request substantially furthers the economic impact within the State of Florida for companies looking to relocate or build in Florida as well as individuals looking to relocate for career advancement through academic and geographical awareness.
 Both of which serve as a stimulus to the community.

-V. Reasons Why Norman Hirsch's Exemption Will Not Adversely Affect Safety Or How The Exemption Will Provide a Level of Safety At Least Equal To Existing Rule:
+V. Reasons Why Christopher Gardner's Exemption Will Not Adversely Affect Safety Or How The Exemption Will Provide a Level of Safety At Least Equal To Existing Rule:

-My, Norman Hirsch's, exemption will not adversely affect safety.
-Quite the contrary, for the reasons stated permitting me, Norman Hirsch, to log more flight time in FAA controlled airspace, with communication with the FAA, will allow me to contribute to the innovation and implementation of new and novel, as of yet undiscovered safety protocols for Realtors that can be embraced by the NAR6, FAR7, and RAPB8 for development in cooperation with the FAA.
-In addition to being a private pilot for 40 yrs I, Norman Hirsch, submit the following representations of enhancements to current aerial videography and photography for real estate:
+My exemption will not adversely affect safety.
+Quite the contrary, for the reasons stated permitting me to log more flight time in FAA controlled airspace, with communication with the FAA, will allow me to contribute to the innovation and implementation of new and novel, as of yet undiscovered safety protocols for development in cooperation with the FAA.
+In addition I submit the following representations of enhancements to current aerial videography and photography:

-- My UAS weighs less than 5 pounds complete with a small ultra light weight high quality GoPro 3 Black camera or DJI Phantom Vision camera; - I only operate my UAS below 300 feet9 (well within the 400 foot permissible ceiling set by the FAA Modernization and Reform Act of 2012); - my UAS will generally only be operated for 5-9 minutes per flight; - I land my UAS prior to manufacturer recommended minimum level of battery power.
-The UAS has built in warning for low battery as well; - I pilot my UAS through remote control only by line of sight; - My UAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - I actively analyze flight data and other sources of information to constantly update and enhance safety protocols; - I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - I always obtains all necessary permissions prior to operation; and, - I have procedures in place to abort flights in the event of safety breaches or potential danger.
+- A. My UAS weighs less than 7 pounds complete with a small ultra light weight high quality camera; - B. I only operate my UAS below 300 feet (well within the 400 foot permissible ceiling set by the FAA Modernization and Reform Act of 2012); - C. My UAS only operates for 18-22 minutes per flight; - D. I land my UAS prior to 20% Battery Remaining; - E. I pilot my UAS through remote control only by line of sight; - F. I pilot my UAS only with a visual observer; - G. My UAS has Failsafe RTH4, a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost for 3 seconds: - H. My UAS has GPS and a Vision Positioning System utilizing two sonar sensors and one monocular camera for positioning and to identify the current aircraft's position; - I. My UAS has a flight recorder and I actively analyze flight data and other sources of information to constantly update and enhance safety protocols;